 I write long posts only twice a month on os.me.
 The first and third Saturday.
-But, for all the love you shower on me, I thought how do I reciprocate and tell you how much it means to me?
-And then I had the idea of writing a post and share with you some untold stories from my childhood.
-The good, bad and ugly.
+But, for all the love you shower upon me, I thought how do I reciprocate and tell you how much it means to me?
+And then I had the idea of writing a post to share with you some untold stories from my childhood.
+The good, the bad and the ugly.
 Everything.
-Here are some of my adventures and beliefs between the ages of five and eight.
+Here are some of my adventures and beliefs from between the ages of five and eight.

 I thought the people I saw in various programs on our TV actually lived in the TV.
 I still remember vividly the gentleman who came to fix our television set, I must have been around five years old.
-(Given how naive I had been, I might even be six or seven, who knows).
+(Given how naive I had been, I might have even been six or seven, who knows).
 What I do remember is that it was my first time ever seeing someone repair a TV.

 My father had told me the story of Gulliver in Lilliput and I was convinced that I would be Gulliver for these Lilliputians who would come tumbling out of the TV.
-How would I control them and send them back in the TV set?
-My heart raced with each screw he took out and put on the table, and then came the moment of truth: with his both hands, he gave the back cover a little jiggle and took it off.
+How would I control them and send them back into the TV set?
+My heart raced with each screw he took out and put on the table, and then came the moment of truth: with both his hands, he gave the back cover a little jiggle and took it off.